- Join MAGC

 Northern Lights Award (First Place)

-The first-place Northern Lights Award is granted to the one entry in each category which stands out from all others as representing the very best in government communications.
-This award honors an entry whose quality has wowed the judges—exceeding expectations, accomplishing intended goals, demonstrating creativity and making wise use of available resources.
-Only one Northern Lights Award is granted in each category.
-If no entry meets the exceedingly high standards for the Northern Lights Award, the judges may opt not to award it.
+The first-place Northern Lights Award is granted to the one entry in each category that stands out from all others as representing the very best in government communications.
+This award honors an entry whose quality has wowed the judges—exceeding expectations, accomplishing intended goals, demonstrating creativity and making excellent use of available resources.

 Silver Award (Second Place)

-Like the Northern Lights Award, the second-place Silver Award honors work that represents government communications at its best.
-This award is granted to an entry that shows excellence in all aspects—an entry that exceeds expectations, accomplishes its goals with creativity and design excellence, and makes excellent use of available resources.
-Only one Silver Award is granted in each category.
-If no entry meets the high standards for the Silver Award, the judges may opt not to award it.
+Like the Northern Lights Award, the second-place Silver Award honors work that represents government communications at the highest standards.
+This award is granted to a superbly executed entry that accomplishes its goals with creativity and outstanding design and makes excellent use of available resources.

 Bronze Award (Third Place)

-The third-place Bronze Award likewise honors an entry that that shows excellence in all aspects, accomplishes its goals with creativity and design excellence, and makes excellent use of available resources.
-Only one Bronze Award is granted in each category.
-If no entry meets the high standards for the Bronze Award, the judges may opt not to award it.
+The third-place Bronze Award likewise honors an entry that that shows distinction in all aspects, accomplishes its goals with creativity and outstanding design and makes excellent use of available resources.

 Best for Least